Churashima- Beautiful Islands

 Okinawa is truly different from any other place in the world.
 Not only do they have some of the longest life expectancies in the world, but you would have to search hard to find friendlier people.
 Just make sure to leave your stress at home because it doesn’t work here.
 Life is so laid back here that you can be driving on a two-lane road, the driver will in front of you stop his car, get out, go to the vending machine, get back in his car, give you a wave, and go on about his day.
 It may seem weird at first, but if you spend enough time there, you’ll find yourself doing it too.

-The island of Okinawa is only 70 miles (110 km) long and 16 miles (25 km) at its widest point, but don’t let the size fool you.
+Okinawa is only 70 miles (110 km) long and 16 miles (25 km) at its widest point, but don’t let the size fool you.
 There’s a lot going on here.
-Okinawa is home to some top-notch fishing, snorkeling, diving, and surfing.
+The island is home to some top-notch fishing, snorkeling, diving, and surfing.
 There’s a mix of old-world charm and relaxed surroundings that you don’t find in many places.

 Naha is the capital of Okinawa Prefecture and the most urban area on the island.
 Here you’ll find tons of shopping, restaurants, bars, and nightlife.
 The monorail is an easy inexpensive way to get around here and there are many sites to catch.
 If you have a chance, stop by the Tomarii Yumachi fish market.